Fellowship in Historical Keyboards

 Shortlisting and interviews

-Shortlisted applicants will be invited to attend a sight-reading audition and an interview with the Director and the Head of Keyboard.
+Shortlisted applicants will be invited to attend a sight-reading audition and an interview with the Director and the Head of Historical Performance.

 Should you be invited to interview, you will be required to bring original documentation (visa, passport or leave to remain in the UK) confirming that you have permission to be in the UK.